 Part I of the Cusco Tourist Ticket

 This includes the Cusco Inca ruins of Sacsayhuaman, Puka Pukara, Qenqo, and Tambomachay.

 I visited these on a half-day tour.
 These are all smaller Inca sites near Cusco.
 You can visit them independently and only buy this part of the Tourist Ticket.
 Or you can join a tour for 10 Soles.
 Either way, you still need to buy the Cusco Tourist Ticket yourself.

 Part II of the Cusco Tourist Ticket

 This is best used for the Inca ruins in the Sacred Valley of the Incas.
 Further away from Cusco, you need 1 to 2 full days to explore them all.

 I loved each and every one of them.
-They could easily substitute for Machu Picchu if MP hand’t been discovered.
-I did a day tour and visited all of them, including the salt pans of Maras (which isn’t included in the ticket- you need to pay 10 Soles entrance seperate.)
+They could easily substitute for Machu Picchu if MP hadn’t been discovered.
+I did a day tour and visited all of them, including the salt pans of Maras (which isn’t included in the ticket- you need to pay 10 Soles entrance separate.)

 This part of the Cusco Tourist Ticket is also 70 Soles (21 USD).